 On the tabletop, they march into battle with squads of these Plague Marines, backed up with a coterie of revolting but powerful character models to provide buffs; foul, corroded daemon engines; and crowds of diseased zombies charmingly called Poxwalkers.
 And let’s not forget their ever-present daemon pets, the cute, frolicking Nurglings.

-The sorcerous Thousand Sons are the second traitor Space Marine legion to be made into their own independent army (soon to be joined by the Khorne-worshipping World Eaters).
+The sorcerous Thousand Sons are the second traitor Space Marine legion to be made into their own independent army.
 Aligned with Tzeentch, chaos god of change, fate, and deception, the Thousand Sons are all psykers – esoteric wizards driven by an insatiable desire for knowledge and deep understanding of the universe.

 Though initially loyal to the Imperium, a series of tragic, well-intentioned mistakes by their primarch Magnus the Red during the Horus Heresy dragged the Thousand Sons into the clutches of chaos.
 Since then, they’ve pursued their own ineffable plots and quests across the galaxy, but always in opposition to the Emperor and his servants.